nicksheffield/local-upload/README.md

 1. Download from [here](https://github.com/nicksheffield/local-upload/archive/master.zip)
 2. Extract the zip
-3. Navigate to the `local-upload` folder on your command line
+3. Navigate to the `local-upload-master` folder on your command line
 4. Run the command `npm install`